UCCF logo Your browser does not support HTML5 video.

 3. Online outreach events

 This term, Bournemouth CU ran a mission week almost entirely online!
-They found that running events online helped them be even more creative.
+They found that running events digitally helped them be even more creative.
 President Sophie says, 'Being restricted to online content created a new challenge for us but the Lord turned it for good and we were able to reach out in a completely different way because of it.'

 The best of both worlds